Edward Kelly (headmaster): Leadership style and legacy

 Kelly was renowned for his prodigious work ethic, being a constant presence at the school from early morning until late evening, often taking a small suitcase of work home to complete tasks that remained unfinished during the day.
 Despite his ultimate authority, he displayed humility, frequently sought advice from colleagues, and was remembered for his positive nature and a ready sense of humour, though he never shied away from confronting staff who presumed to trespass on his authority.
 He firmly believed that "every child matters," demonstrating this by personally meeting all lower sixth formers in small groups to get to know them.
 His singing voice was a notable feature during school assemblies, which in that era commonly included hymn singing.

 During his 13-year tenure, Edward Kelly navigated The Latymer School through a period that included serious attempts by the Labour government to abolish grammar school status, and he is widely credited with leaving the school in a significantly stronger position than it had been upon his arrival in 1970.

 Personal life

 Edward Kelly maintained a profound Christian faith throughout his life, serving as a Reader in the Church of England from 1947.
 At St Paul's Church, Winchmore Hill, he served as a Lay Preacher, authored St. Paul's Church, Winchmore Hill in 1987, a parish history book, and was a Trustee for the St. Paul's Winchmore Hill Trust in 1987.

 He married Dorothy Molyneux in July 1954 and together they had children.
 He had a strong appreciation for music and the arts, reflected in his love of music and his participation in school choirs.
+Kelly was also active in Rotary for many years and was awarded the Paul Harris Fellowship in recognition of his service.
+He served as assistant secretary of the Rotary Club of Edmonton.